Licensed Lay Ministry Training

 About the course

-As a Licensed Lay Ministry student, you will attend three study days in your first year and one residential weekend.
-During these periods, you will engage in modules specific to your training pathway, developing your theoretical knowledge and your skills in Christian ministry and worship.
+During these periods, you will study modules specific to your training pathway, developing your theoretical knowledge and your skills in Christian ministry and worship.

-How and where will I be studying?
+How and where will I study?

-You can choose from one of these three options:
+Choose from one of these three options:

-• Weekly evening classes online via Zoom (Wednesdays)
+• Weekly evening classes online via Zoom every Wednesday (6:30 pm to 9:00 pm).

 First year